 What are the key elements of the Action Plan relevant to asset managers?
-O2 Four key legislative initiatives are of particular relevance to asset managers: (i) Sustainable Finance Disclosure Regulation (SFDR) The Sustainable Finance Disclosure Regulation (the "SFDR") imposes new disclosure obligations on asset managers and financial advisers in respect of sustainability, to make it easier for end-investors to make informed investment choices.
+O2 Four key legislative initiatives are of particular relevance to asset managers: (i) Disclosures Regulation The regulation on the establishment of a framework to facilitate sustainable investment (the "Disclosures Regulation") imposes new disclosure obligations on asset managers and financial advisers in respect of sustainability, to make it easier for endinvestors to make informed investment choices.
 Although framed as rules about disclosures, there are significant business and policy decisions which firms will need to make in relation to how sustainability impacts on their investment processes, which will be relevant to all in-scope asset managers.
-So, in some respects, it may better to think of this as the "sustainable investments" regulation, rather than the "disclosures" regulation. (ii) Framework (or Taxonomy) Regulation The regulation on the establishment of a framework to facilitate sustainable investment (the "Framework Regulation") creates a new common taxonomy to be used in determining the degree to which an economic activity can be described as being 'environmentally sustainable'.
+So, in some respects, it may better to think of this as the "sustainable investments" regulation, rather than the "disclosures" regulation. (ii) Framework (or Taxonomy) Regulation .....

+The regulation on the establishment of a framework to facilitate sustainable investment (the "Framework Regulation") will create a new common taxonomy to be used in determining the degree to which an economic activity can be described as being 'environmentally sustainable'.
 This then allows asset managers and investors to establish how environmentally sustainable a given investment is.
 In effect, the taxonomy is seeking to define what "good" looks like, when it comes to environmental sustainability.
 For the most part, the Framework Regulation will be relevant only to asset managers which make available a financial product which either (a) has an objective of environmentally sustainable investment, or (b) promotes environmental characteristics.
-However, all managers will at least need to make a negative disclosure to confirm that all out-of-scope financial products are out of scope. (iii) Suitability Delegated Regulation The Commission's draft delegated regulation under MiFID 2, (the "Suitability Delegated Regulation") would amend the MiFID 2 Delegated Regulation to clarify that ESG considerations and preferences should be taken into account in the investment and advisory process as part of an investment firm's duties towards its clients when performing the "suitability" assessment for portfolio management and investment advice. (iv) Integration of sustainability into a firm's systems and controls Finally, the Commission has proposed additional Level 2 delegated acts (the "Delegated Acts") which would make amendments to the existing Level 2 measures under (a) the UCITS Directive and AIFMD and (b) MiFID 2 respectively, to ensure that sustainability risks and sustainability factors are integrated within a manager's organisational, operating and risk management processes. • What is the status of the new rules and when do they come into force?
+However, all managers will at least need to make a negative disclosure to confirm that all out-of-scope financial products are out of scope. (iii) Suitability Delegated Regulation The Commission's draft delegated regulation under MiFID 2, (the "Suitability Delegated Regulation") would amend the MiFID 2 Delegated Regulation to clarify that ESG considerations and preferences should be taken into account in the investment and advisory process as part of an investment firm's duties towards its clients when performing the "suitability" assessment for portfolio management and investment advice. . .

+(iv) Integration of sustainability into a firm's systems and controls Finally, the Commission is also considering the introduction of additional Level 2 delegated acts (the "Delegated Acts").
+ESMA has submitted two Final Reports to the Commission.
+These contain technical advice on possible amendments to the existing Level 2 measures under (a) the UCITS Directive and AIFMD and (b) MiFID 2 respectively, to ensure that sustainability risks and sustainability factors are integrated within a manager's organisational, operating and risk management processes.
+The Commission is currently considering these reports and will use them as the basis for its future proposals.
+What is the status of the new rules and when do they come into force?

-As at May 2020, only the SFDR has so far been passed into law while the other initiatives in the Action Plan (below) are at varying degrees of finalisation and will come into force at different times.
+As at January 2020, only the Disclosures Regulation has so far been passed into law while the other initiatives in the Action Plan (below) are at varying degrees of finalisation and will come into force at different times.

-Which firms and products are in scope?
+6 | Top 10 things asset managers need to know about the EU ESG initiative Which firms and products are in scope?

-The SFDR and the Framework Regulation These both apply as follows:
+The Disclosures Regulation and the Framework Regulation These both apply as follows: